FRINXio/confd/README.md

 https://frinx.io/frinx-documents/running-frinx-odl-distribution-for-the-first-time.html

-In ODL you can install features with e.g.:
+In ODL you can install features in teh following way:

 ```
 frinx-user@root>feature:install odl-netconf-all
 ```

-I had the following NETCONF features installed in FRINX ODL when I connected to ConfD:
+We had the following NETCONF features installed in FRINX ODL when we connected to ConfD:

 ```
 frinx-user@root>